shaoner/node-query-sql/README.md

 ### Multiple statements

-You can build simple multiple statements queries or transactions using the Query object.
+You can do multiple queries at once or sql transactions using the Query object.
-The Query object contains exactly the same functions as the client to build a query:
+The Query object contains exactly the same functions as the client, but this time it only prepare a query:
 - count
 - select
 - selectW